jitsi/jitsi-meet-react/README.md

 - Configuration for web and desktop can be found in `web/[NODE_ENV].config.js` and `desktop/[NODE_ENV].development.js`, where `[NODE_ENV]` is based on the environment used to generate the build.
 There are two additional configuration file, `web/injected.config.js` and `desktop/injected.config.js` that allow injecting configuration as a separate script that will be loaded into the page.

+## Distributions

+Right now, only the web target generates a complete client distribution.
+The `dist/web` output should be able to be loaded directly onto a CDN.

+The other targets need further packaging support.